 Do Not Use Additional Long-Acting Beta2-Agonists

-Local Effects: Patients should be advised that localized infections with Candida albicans occurred in the mouth and pharynx in some patients.
-If oropharyngeal candidiasis develops, it should be treated with appropriate local or systemic (i.e., oral) antifungal therapy while still continuing therapy with ADVAIR HFA, but at times therapy with ADVAIR HFA may need to be temporarily interrupted under close medical supervision.
+Inform patients that localized infections with Candida albicans occurred in the mouth and pharynx in some patients.
+If oropharyngeal candidiasis develops, treat it with appropriate local or systemic (i.e., oral) antifungal therapy while still continuing therapy with ADVAIR HFA, but at times therapy with ADVAIR HFA may need to be temporarily interrupted under close medical supervision.
 Advise patients to rinse the mouth with water without swallowing after inhalation to help reduce the risk of thrush.

-Pneumonia: Patients with COPD have a higher risk of pneumonia and should be instructed to contact their healthcare provider if they develop symptoms of pneumonia.
+Patients with COPD have a higher risk of pneumonia; instruct them to contact their healthcare providers if they develop symptoms of pneumonia.

-Hypercorticism and Adrenal Suppression: Patients should be advised that ADVAIR HFA may cause systemic corticosteroid effects of hypercorticism and adrenal suppression.
-Additionally, patients should be instructed that deaths due to adrenal insufficiency have occurred during and after transfer from systemic corticosteroids.
+Advise patients that ADVAIR HFA may cause systemic corticosteroid effects of hypercorticism and adrenal suppression.
+Additionally, inform patients that deaths due to adrenal insufficiency have occurred during and after transfer from systemic corticosteroids.
 Patients should taper slowly from systemic corticosteroids if transferring to ADVAIR HFA.

-Reduction in Bone Mineral Density: Patients who are at an increased risk for decreased BMD should be advised that the use of corticosteroids may pose an additional risk.
+Advise patients who are at an increased risk for decreased BMD that the use of corticosteroids may pose an additional risk.

-Reduced Growth Velocity: Patients should be informed that orally inhaledcorticosteroids, including fluticasone propionate, may cause a reduction in growth velocity when administered to pediatric patients.
+Inform patients that orally inhaled corticosteroids, including fluticasone propionate, may cause a reduction in growth velocity when administered to pediatric patients.
 Physicians should closely follow the growth of children and adolescents taking corticosteroids by any route.

-Ocular Effects: Long-term use of inhaled corticosteroids may increase the risk of some eye problems (cataracts or glaucoma); regular eye examinations should be considered.
+Inform patients that long-term use of inhaled corticosteroids may increase the risk of some eye problems (cataracts or glaucoma); consider regular eye examinations.

-Fluticasone propionate demonstrated no tumorigenic potential in mice at oral doses up to 1,000 mcg/kg (approximately 5 times the MRHD on a mcg/m² basis) for 78 weeks or in rats at inhalation doses up to 57 mcg/kg (less than the MRHD on a mcg/m² basis) for 104 weeks.
+Fluticasone propionate demonstrated no tumorigenic potential in mice at oral doses up to 1,000 mcg/kg (approximately 5 times the MRHDID on a mg/m² basis) for 78 weeks or in rats at inhalation doses up to 57 mcg/kg (less than the MRHDID on a mg/m² basis) for 104 weeks.

 Fluticasone propionate did not induce gene mutation in prokaryotic or eukaryotic cells in vitro.
 No significant clastogenic effect was seen in cultured human peripheral lymphocytes in vitro or in the in vivo mouse micronucleus test.

-No evidence of impairment of fertility was observed in reproductive studies conducted in rats at subcutaneous doses up to 50 mcg/kg (less than the MRHD on a mcg/m² basis).
+No evidence of impairment of fertility was observed in rats at subcutaneous doses up to 50 mcg/kg (less than the MRHDID on a mg/m² basis).
 Prostate weight was significantly reduced.

-Salmeterol: In an 18-month carcinogenicity study in CD-mice, salmeterol at oral doses of 1.4 mg/kg and above (approximately 10 times the MRHD based on comparison of the plasma AUCs) caused a dose-related increase in the incidence of smooth muscle hyperplasia, cystic glandular hyperplasia, leiomyomas of the uterus, and ovarian cysts.
-No tumors were seen at 0.2 mg/kg (approximately 2 times the MRHD for adults based on comparison of the AUCs).
+In an 18-month carcinogenicity study in CD-mice, salmeterol at oral doses of 1.4 mg/kg and above (approximately 10 times the MRHDID based on comparison of the plasma AUCs) caused a dose-related increase in the incidence of smooth muscle hyperplasia, cystic glandular hyperplasia, leiomyomas of the uterus, and ovarian cysts.
+No tumors were seen at 0.2 mg/kg (approximately 2 times the MRHDID for adults based on comparison of the AUCs).

 Use In Specific Populations

-Fluticasone Propionate: Subcutaneous studies in mice at a dose less than the MRHD (on a mcg/m² basis at a maternal dose of 45 mcg/kg) and in rats at a dose equivalent to the MRHD (on a mcg/m² basis at a maternal dose of 100 mcg/kg) revealed fetal toxicity characteristic of potent corticosteroid compounds, including embryonic growth retardation, omphalocele, cleft palate, and retarded cranial ossification.
-No teratogenicity was seen in rats at inhalation doses approximately equivalent to the MRHD (on a mcg/m² basis at maternal doses up to 68.7 mg/kg).
+Fluticasone Propionate: Mice and rats at fluticasone propionate doses less than or equivalent to the MRHDID (on a mcg/m² basis at maternal subcutaneous doses of 45 and 100 mcg/kg, respectively) showed fetal toxicity characteristic of potent corticosteroid compounds, including embryonic growth retardation, omphalocele, cleft palate, and retarded cranial ossification.
+No teratogenicity was seen in rats at doses approximately equivalent to the MRHDID (on a mcg/m² basis at maternal inhaled doses up to 68.7 mcg/kg).

-In rabbits, fetal weight reduction and cleft palate were observed at a subcutaneous dose less than the MRHD (on a mcg/m² basis at a maternal dose of 4 mcg/kg).
-However, no teratogenic effects were reported at oral doses up to approximately 6 times the MRHD (on a mcg/m² basis at maternal doses up to 300 mcg/kg).
+In rabbits, fetal weight reduction and cleft palate were observed at a fluticasone propionate dose less than the MRHDID (on a mcg/m² basis at a maternal subcutaneous dose of 4 mcg/kg).
+However, no teratogenic effects were reported at fluticasone propionate doses up to approximately 6 times the MRHDID (on a mcg/m² basis at maternal oral doses up to 300 mcg/kg).
 No fluticasone propionate was detected in the plasma in this study, consistent with the established low bioavailability following oral administration [see CLINICAL PHARMACOLOGY].